-'''

-// get the parent of this component

-CompositeComponent getParent();

-// sets the parent of this component (internal use only) void setParent(CompositeComponent parent);

-// called by the system after a component is added to a parent void connectToHierarchy();

-// called by the system before a component is removed from a parent void disconnectFromHierarchy();

-// get all hard references for this component (see below) void getHardReferences (List<ModelComponent> refs); '''
+''' // get the parent of this component CompositeComponent getParent(); // sets the parent of this component (internal use only) void setParent(CompositeComponent parent); // called by the system after a component, or one of its ancestors, // is added to the component hierarchy by attaching it to hcomp void connectToHierarchy (CompositeComponent hcomp); // called by the system before a component, or one of its ancestors, // is removed from the component hierarchy by detaching it from hcomp void disconnectFromHierarchy(); // get all hard references for this component (see below) '''

-''' // get all soft references for this component (see below) void getSoftReferences (List<ModelComponent> refs);

-// called to update the component when soft references are removed void updateReferences (boolean undo, Deque<Object> undoInfo);

-// notify the parent of a change in this component void notifyParentOfChange (ComponentChangeEvent e);

-// returns true if this component contains state information
+''' void getHardReferences (List < ModelComponent > refs); // get all soft references for this component (see below) void getSoftReferences (List < ModelComponent > refs); // called to update the component when soft references are removed void updateReferences (boolean undo, Deque < Object > undoInfo); // notify the parent of a change in this component void notifyParentOfChange (ComponentChangeEvent e); // returns true if this component contains state information boolean hasState(); '''

-boolean hasState();

-'''

 getParent() returns the component's parent, which is a CompositeComponent (Section 1.3).
-Conversely, if getParent () returns null, the component is not attached to any parent and is not connected to the hierarchy unless it is the top-level RootModel component (Section 2.3).
+Conversely, if getParent() returns null, the component is not attached to any parent and is not connected to the hierarchy unless it is the top-level RootModel component (Section 2.3).

-When a model component is added to a parent, its method connectToHierarchy() is called, and when it is removed from its parent, its method disconnectFromHierarchy() is called.
-When either of these methods are called, the component's parent (as returned by getParent()) will be valid, and so hierarchy-dependent initialization can be performed, like setting (or removing) back pointers to references, etc.:
+When a model component (or one of its ancestors) is added or removed from the component hierarchy, its methods connectToHierarchy(hcomp) or disconnectFromHierarchy(hcomp) are called, with hcomp indicating the hierarchy component to which the component (or ancestor) was attached or detached.
+When either of these methods are called, the component will still be connected to the hierarchy, and so hierarchy-dependent initialization or deinitialization can be performed, like setting (or removing) back pointers to references, etc.:

 '''

 connectToHierarchy () {

 ... perform hierarchy-dependent initialization ...

 }

-disconnectFromHierarchy (CompositeComponent parent) { ... undo hierarchy-dependent initialization ... } '''
+disconnectFromHierarchy (CompositeComponent parent) {

+... undo hierarchy-dependent initialization ...

+}

+'''

-The methods getHardReferences() and getSoftReferences() are described in Section 1.2.
+The methods getHardReferences () and getSoftReferences () are described in Section 1.2.